artirix/artirix_data_models/README.md

 - Gateways:
 -- added `gateway_factory` besides `gateway` as a creation argument for a DAO and BasicModelDAO.
 Now, when using a gateway in BasicModelDAO, it will use the given gateway if present, or it will call `gateway_factory.call` and use it.
 It won't save the result of the gateway factory, so the factory will be called every time a gateway is used.
 -- `BasicModelDAO` methods can receive a `gateway` option to be used instead of the normal gateway for the particular request.
 Used in `_get`, `_post`, `_put` and `_delete` methods.
 If no override is passed, then it will use the preloaded gateway (using either `gateway` or `gateway_factory` creation arguments, see above).
 -- `DAO` creation accepts an option `ignore_default_gateway` (`false` by default).
-If it is false, and no `gateway` or `gateway_factory` is passed, the gateway used will be `DAORegistry.gateway` (same as before).
+If it is false, and no `gateway` or `gateway_factory` is passed, the gateway used will be `ADMRegistry.gateway` (same as before).
 This allows to create DAOs without any gateway configured, making it necessary to instantiate it and pass it to `BasicModelDAO` on each request.

 - Response Adaptors
 -- `DAO`'s `get_full` method now can pass to `BasicModelDAO` a `response_adaptor` option. `BasicModelDAO` will use `BasicModelDAO`'s `response_adaptor_for_reload` if no response adaptor is passed.